Skip to content

 The European wildcat is a shy forest dweller and was nearly extinct in this country for a time.
 Now, more of these cats are roaming our forests again.
 How did the European wildcat make its comeback?

-At first glance, you might mistake it for a particularly robust house cat: The European wildcat has reddish-brown, cream to gray fur, a blurred stripe pattern, and a bushy tail.
+At first glance, one might mistake it for a particularly robust house cat: The European wildcat has reddish-brown, cream-colored to gray fur, a blurred stripe pattern, and a bushy tail.
 However, it is a distinct species—and a wild animal that will never be tamed.
-In the early 20th century, the European wildcat was nearly extinct in many regions of Germany.
+In the early 20th century, the European wildcat was nearly eradicated in many regions of Germany.
 People hunted the small predator intensively, seeing it as a competitor for food.
-There were even rumors that wildcats would kill deer.
-Only a few animals survived, secluded deep in the forest, until hunting wildcats was finally banned in the 1930s.
+There were even rumors that wildcats would prey on deer.
+Only a few animals survived, hidden deep in the forest, until hunting wildcats was finally banned in the 1930s.
 Since then, the populations have been recovering.
-PETBOOK reveals how the return of the European wildcat to Germany was achieved.
+PETBOOK reveals how the European wildcat’s return to Germany was achieved.

 Pathways for the European Wildcat Provide Protection

-Today, European wildcats are no longer specifically targeted.
+Today, European wildcats are no longer deliberately shot.
 However, these wild animals still fall victim to hunters who mistake the small tigers for feral house cats.
 Some animals also perish in traps.
-The biggest obstacle to the cat’s return, however, is the fragmentation of its habitat.
-The shy wild animal needs quiet, natural forests to hunt and raise its young undisturbed.
+The biggest obstacle to the cat’s return is the fragmentation of its habitat.
+The shy wild animal needs quiet, natural forests to hunt and raise young undisturbed.
 When roads cut through the wildcat’s territory, many animals fall victim to traffic.

-Since the 1990s, animal conservationists have been studying the migratory behavior of the European wildcat.
-Their findings help ensure the species’ survival: By strategically planting trees and shrubs, efforts are made to create so-called “green corridors.”
+Since the 1990s, animal conservationists have been studying the migration behavior of the European wildcat.
+Their findings help ensure the survival of the species: By strategically planting trees and shrubs, efforts are made to create so-called “green corridors.”
 These connect isolated forest patches to form larger, contiguous forest areas.
 They are intended to enable the wild cats to explore new habitats.

-Also of interest: Why this wildcat now lives on Mount Everest
+Also interesting: Why this wildcat now lives on Mount Everest

 More Wildcats in Germany Again

 Despite these successes, the species is still considered endangered in Germany.
-According to Section 7 of the Federal Nature Conservation Act (BNatSchG), the European wildcat is one of the strictly protected species and remains on the Red List of endangered animal and plant species.
+The European wildcat is classified as a strictly protected species under Section 7 of the Federal Nature Conservation Act (BNatSchG) and remains on the Red List of endangered animal and plant species.
 This means specifically: The animals may not be hunted or disturbed.
 Additionally, their resting places must not be destroyed or damaged.

 Natural Forests for the European Wildcat